upgini/upgini/README.md

 #### ⚠️ Requirements for out-of-time dataset
 - Same data schema as for search initialization dataset
 - Pandas dataframe representation

-### ✅ Optional: return initial dataframe enriched with TOP external features by importance
+### Return initial dataframe enriched with TOP external features by importance

 `FeaturesEnricher` can be used with `fit_transform` method and two parameters:
 - `importance_threshold`: float = 0 - only features with *importance >= threshold* will be added to the output dataframe
 - `max_features`: int  - only first TOP N features by importance will be returned, where *N = max_features*